tobymaddock/veggieFoodScraper/README.md

 - Epicurious
 - BBC foods

-# features to be added
+Features to be added:
-Some analysis of the 'completeness' of the protein source
+Some analysis of the 'completeness' of the protein source.